fangfufu/Linux-Fake-Background-Webcam/README.md

 Note that animated background is now support.
 The background image does not have to be a jpeg file.
 For the implementation details, please refer to commit [ee867be](https://github.com/fangfufu/Linux-Fake-Background-Webcam/commit/ee867be88e8fe5c9cfdd7d7a69f12ed3c3fb904c).
+Basically you can use any video file that your OpenCV can read.

 If you are not running fakecam.py under Docker, it supports the following options: